Learn / Blog / Article

 It feels efficient, but the interviewee will feel rushed, and you won’t get good answers.
 Everything has its time and process.
 For interviewing users, we recommend using the arc approach instead:

-- The warm-up: start with a few elevator questions to get the conversation flowing in a natural, easy way.
+start with a few elevator questions to get the conversation flowing in a natural, easy way.
 Set the expectations of what’s gonna happen, what you expect from them, and build rapport – you don’t have to become friends, just enough to get them relaxed.

-- The interview: more or less halfway through the session, we know enough about the person and have earned the trust to get into the thick of it.
+more or less halfway through the session, we know enough about the person and have earned the trust to get into the thick of it.
 We’re at the top of the arc where we can ask them our core questions or present them with tasks.

-- The cooldown: when finished, progressively cool down with some reflection and future-oriented questions.
+when finished, progressively cool down with some reflection and future-oriented questions.
 Give thanks.
 Give thanks again and wish them a good day.
 That closes the arc.

 So, next time you run a user interview just follow these simple rules and hopefully you’ll end up with more valuable answers and a happier user.
 Just don’t expect to get it 100% right the first time: practice makes perfect!